 The software for beta testing we gave you access to comes with a time restriction of two months.
 This means from the date you activated the software you will no longer be able to use it after the 2 month mark.
 We would suggest you get one month for free in order to get the latest software version with all the latest features and upgrades, as well as the version for Windows, which is now available.
 Or purchase it directly from our store.

 Pix4Dmapper is a software focusing on surveying, while Pix4Dfields is a software dedicated to agriculture.
 Each product comes with tools and features that cater more to the industry they were designed for.
-To see more details you can have a look at our comparison table.
+To see the full feature list of Pix4Dfields you can have a look here.

 With the launch of Pix4Dfields, Pix4Dag will no longer be available on the store or among the Pix4D products.
 For active Pix4Dag users, they will be able to continue using it without any implications, however they will not be able to renew their Pix4Dag license once it expires.
 We are really excited about Pix4Dfields and believe that everyone in working in the agriculture industry will be happy to start using Pix4Dfields.